pippinhio/doubly-periodic-flow/README.md

 In my PhD thesis ([add link]) I derived a fast numerical method to compute Stokes flow in 3D that is periodic in two directions.
 Here is my implementation.

-* If you want to recreate the data and figures from my thesis, have a look at the [figures/thesis](figures/thesis) folder.
+* If you want to recreate the data and figures from my thesis, have a look into the [figures/thesis](figures/thesis) folder.

 * If you want to play with the method I derived, have a look at [example.py](example.py) and the comments therein.
 To run, simply type